-- The name of the Web interface is displayed on top left of the interface. - The meanings of all buttons on top right of the interface: - ♦ note of the Overview of the Overview of the Overview page. - ♦ Click on the Refresh button, to refresh the page. - → UID:OFF Click on the UID button, to turn on/off the UID LED. - → POWER:ON Click on the Power button, to turn on/off the server. - ♦ Language ▼ Click on the Language button, to change the language (which supports Chinese and English). - \diamond ?
-Help Click on the Help button to query help information on the corresponding page. - → Logout Click on the Logout button, to return to the login page. - The navigation tree is on the left.
+- The name of the Web interface is displayed on top left of the interface. - The meanings of all buttons on top right of the interface: - OverView Click on the Overview button, to return to the overview page.

+- Olick on the Power button, to turn on/off the server. - ♦ Language ➤ Click on the Language button, to change the language (which supports)

+Chinese and English).

+- Click on the Help button to query help information on the corresponding page.

+- Click on the Logout button, to return to the login page.

+- The navigation tree is on the left.
 Via the nodes on the tree, you can select different functional interfaces.
-The following functions are included: - Information - Storage - Remote control - Power and fan
+The following functions are included:

+- Information

+- Storage

+- Remote control

+- Power and fan

 - BMC settings

 - Logs

-- · Fault diagnosis
+- Fault diagnosis

 - Administration